Battle of Stalingrad: Prelude

 Army Group South was selected for a sprint forward through the southern Russian steppes into the Caucasus to capture the vital Soviet oil fields there.
 The planned summer offensive, code-named Fall Blau (Case Blue), was to include the German 6th, 17th, 4th Panzer and 1st Panzer Armies.
-Army Group South had overrun the Ukrainian Soviet Socialist Republic in 1941.
-Poised in Eastern Ukraine, it was to spearhead the offensive.

 Hitler intervened, however, ordering the Army Group to split in two.
 Army Group South (A), under the command of Wilhelm List, was to continue advancing south towards the Caucasus as planned with the 17th Army and First Panzer Army.
-Army Group South (B), including Friedrich Paulus's 6th Army and Hermann Hoth's 4th Panzer Army, was to move east towards the Volga and Stalingrad.
+Army Group South (B), including Paulus's 6th Army and Hermann Hoth's 4th Panzer Army, was to move east towards the Volga and Stalingrad.
 Army Group B was commanded by General Maximilian von Weichs.

 The start of Case Blue had been planned for late May 1942.
 However, a number of German and Romanian units that were to take part in Blau were besieging Sevastopol on the Crimean Peninsula.
 Delays in ending the siege pushed back the start date for Blau several times, and the city did not fall until early July.

-Operation Fridericus I by the Germans against the "Isium bulge", pinched off the Soviet salient in the Second Battle of Kharkov, and resulted in the envelopment of a large Soviet force between 17 May and 29 May.
+Operation Fridericus I by the Germans against the "Izyum bulge", pinched off the Soviet salient in the Second Battle of Kharkov, and resulted in the envelopment of a large Soviet force between 17 May and 29 May.
 Similarly, Operation Wilhelm attacked Voltshansk on 13 June, and Operation Fridericus attacked Kupiansk on 22 June.

 Blau finally opened as Army Group South began its attack into southern Russia on 28 June 1942.
-The German offensive started well.
-Soviet forces offered little resistance in the vast empty steppes and started streaming eastward.
+The German offensive achieved rapid success, as Soviet forces offered little resistance in the vast empty steppes and started streaming eastward.
 Several attempts to re-establish a defensive line failed when German units outflanked them.
 Two major pockets were formed and destroyed: the first, northeast of Kharkov, on 2 July, and a second, around Millerovo, Rostov Oblast, a week later.
 Meanwhile, the Hungarian 2nd Army and the German 4th Panzer Army had launched an assault on Voronezh, capturing the city on 5 July.

 The initial advance of the 6th Army was so successful that Hitler intervened and ordered the 4th Panzer Army to join Army Group South (A) to the south.
 A massive road block resulted when the 4th Panzer and the 1st Panzer choked the roads, stopping both in their tracks while they cleared the mess of thousands of vehicles.
 The traffic jam is thought to have delayed the advance by at least one week.
 With the advance now slowed, Hitler changed his mind and reassigned the 4th Panzer Army back to the attack on Stalingrad.